colorfulnotion/polkadot-wiki/docs/general/dune-analytics/polkadot-dashboards.md

 Here you'll find a variety of dashboards that help visualize data from the Polkadot network:

+### Governance

+Explore Polkadot's governance through dashboards detailing proposal submissions, referenda outcomes, and voting behaviors.
+These tools highlight the decentralized decision-making process and its efficacy.

 - [Polkadot Governance Dashboard](https://dune.com/substrate/polkadot-gov): The _Polkadot Governance
   Dashboard_ provides a clear and concise representation of the [network's governance](https://wiki.polkadot.network/docs/en/learn-governance) activities.
 It